skyrim-multiplayer/skymp/docs/docs_project_history.md

 # Project History

-November 21, 2015 - the decision to start development.
+November 21, 2015 - We decided to start working on the project.
+The development has been started.

 ### SkyMP 0.0.1 Pre Alpha

-Written in C++.
-Only basic Movement sync.
-Didn't have own Git repo at the moment of creation.
+This version was written in C++ and includes only basic movement sync.
+At the moment of creation, it didn't have its own Git repo.

 First tested September 17, 2016.